Marco Wildersinn

 Marco Wildersinn is a German football head coach who is currently the head coach of Stuttgarter Kickers.
-He had previously been the head coach of 1899 Hoffenheim II and Würzburger Kickers.
+He had previously been the head coach of 1899 Hoffenheim II, Würzburger Kickers and Stuttgarter Kickers.

 Coaching career

 Early career

 Wildersinn was assistant coach of FC Nöttingen during the 2009–10 season and Karlsruher SC II from 2010 to 2012.
 He then became a head coach in SC Freiburg's youth department before becoming a head coach in Karlsruher SC's youth department.